 My point is simple.
-Bell’s experience ivory hunting has no relevance to wild game hunting in North America or, in this day and age, in Africa either.
+Bell’s experience ivory hunting has no relevance to whitetail or other wild game hunting in North America or, in this day and age, in Africa either.
 That is, unless you’re supremely confident that you will only be taking shots directly into the brains of deer and elk at extremely close ranges, leave your rifle at home and pack a sling shot.

 Head outside of the US, though, and that changes dramatically.
 In most other countries, you can still find the round that helped storm Normandy just about anywhere guns and ammo for hunting are sold.
 The same can’t be said for the .308.

 Second, the extreme versatility of the cartridge cannot be overstated.
 Check out J.Y.
-Jones’s book, One Man, One Rifle, One Land where he uses a single Winchester model 70 in .30-06 to take every game animal in North America.
+Jones’s book, One Man, One Rifle, One Land where he uses a single Winchester Model 70 in .30-06 to take every game animal in North America.
 And I mean all of them.

 Don’t get me wrong, the .308 is a great round.
 It’s extremely useful, efficient, and sufficient for most game at the ranges most people will shoot them.
 But that doesn’t take anything away from the .30-06.
 The older cartridge can do anything the short action can do, and then some.